vinox59/TriPAs/README.md

 - `npm run watch` or `npm run compile`
 - `F5` to start debugging

-Run the `Cat Coding: Start cat coding session` to create the webview.
+Run the `TriPAs: Start cat coding session` to create the webview.